m41na/espresso/docs/README.md

 | Router      | IRouter       |

 Although an instance of Espresso can be started using default configuration values alone, it may sometimes become necessary to override the defaults using custom values.
-This can be accomplished through the use of separate module, namely _presso-cli_.
+This can be accomplished through the use of a separate module, namely _presso-cli_.

 ## Startup Option